 Deployment: Cloud | Apps: Android and iOS | Training: Documentation, webinars, live online | Support: Email, phone, FAQs

-In our review, we say that FreshBooks gives very small businesses everything they need and nothing they don’t.
+In our Freshbooks review, we say that it gives very small businesses everything they need and nothing they don’t.
 That is really the heart of this solution’s appeal.
-FreshBooks is great at invoicing, time keeping, project management and more.
+FreshBooks is great at invoicing, time keeping, project management, and more.
 It doesn’t tie freelancers up in endless advanced accounting features they don’t need and won’t use.

 And it is very good at what it does.
 Expenses are excellently handled.
 Invoicing is easy (as is chasing invoices once they are created and sent).
 It looks delightful and is a pleasure to use, in so much as small business bookkeeping can ever be a pleasure.

 The latest iteration of the software also includes standard accountancy features like double-entry accounting and bank reconciliation, but many users of Freshbooks really want it for working up invoices in seconds, recording expenses and tracking time.
 At that, it is the best on the market, despite not being the cheapest.

 3. Zoho Books: Best for smaller small businesses